How To Get Rich Snippets?

 Rich snippets are a type of structured data markup that allows search engines to better understand what information is contained on each web page.
-Rich snippets were first displayed by Google back in 2009.
-Our research at BrightEdge has shown that rich snippets, such as video thumbnails, can increase the click-through rate by as much as 50 percent in certain SERP positions.
+Rich answers were first displayed by Google back in 2009.
+Our research at BrightEdge has shown that the rich answers, such as video thumbnails, can increase the click-through rate by as much as 50 percent in certain SERP positions.

-As of 2016, Google supports the following types of rich snippets:
+As of 2016, Google supports the following types of snippets:

 - information about a product, such as its price, reviews and availability

 - recipes that can are compatible with web searches and Recipe View

 - reviews of items or businesses, such as a store

 - events that people might attend at a particular time and place

 - information about a software application, such as price and reviews